Major revision

 HE204 To ensure that health care services are delivered with compassion, taking into consideration patients full range of needs, health care will be delivered in an environment that promotes healing and care.
 This includes single sex wards in hospitals, ensuring that maternity care is of the highest quality, ensuring that care reflects people's needs and that care promotes the dignity of all patients.

 HE205 The Green Party supports the continued development of national minimum standards of care across the entire range of health services.
-Local people should decide what and how services are provided and should have complete flexibility to meet local needs as long as services meet minimum standards.
+Local people should decide what and how services are provided and should have complete flexibility to meet local needs as long as services at least meet minimum standards.

 HE206 All healthcare whether intended to promote wellbeing or treat illness will be provided equally to all people to all regardless of economic, social or cultural status.
 Organisations providing health services will be expected to monitor and improve any inequality in delivery of services.
 This will apply to levels of income as well as other equality and diversity strands including gender, sexual orientation, ethnic or cultural background, faith, disability including learning difficulties, trans people or age.